 It has the following specifications:

-- Pro 1 X sports an octa-core Qualcomm Snapdragon 835 chip along with Adreno 540 graphics.
+• Pro 1 X sports an octa-core Qualcomm Snapdragon 835 chip and Adreno 540 graphics.

-- It has 2 SIM slots one word as a micro SD card reader as well.
+• It also has 2 SIM slots one word as a micro SD card reader.

 It has the following downside: